What is a Family Day?

 What if I don’t take any Family Days?

-The pilot project simply gives you additional flexibility for three of your nine existing sick days.
+The policy simply gives you additional flexibility for three of your nine existing sick days.
 If you don’t use any Family Days, absolutely nothing changes for you – you retain the same nine sick days you had before, with no changes to the parameters governing their use.